-These infamous creatures are the world’s largest carnivorous marsupial.
+These infamous creatures, the Tasmanian Devil sarcophilus harrisii, are the world’s largest carnivorous marsupial.
 Their powerful jaws, sharp claws, and intense screeches give them a fierce reputation that led to their name.
 They have mostly black fur with white markings on the chest.
 They have a squat build with a short, thick tail.
 Male Tasmanian Devils can weigh up to 12kg, and females up to 10kg.

 This nocturnal scavenger will travel up to 16 km to find food.
 They’ll search out whatever is available and are known for feeding on carcasses - bones and fur included!
 Their powerful teeth enable it to completely devour their prey, alive or dead.
 They feed on roadkill and as a result are often hit by cars.
 Wallabies, reptiles, small mammals, and carcasses of sheep and cattle are all fair game.
 They have a slow gait but can speed up when needed.